More than 23,000 euros for accommodation on the Adriatic

 What vacationers get for the steep price: A journey back in time to the 80s – at least as far as the furnishings are concerned.
 The whole hotel looks worn and has apparently not been renovated for a long time.
 The rooms appear dark, especially the bathroom, which is almost completely furnished with dark used tiles.
 The view from the balcony is not exceptionally beautiful either.
 No sea view or anything, because the sea is a kilometer away.
 On some photos on the booking portal booking.com you can even see empty returnable bottles.

-Rip off in the retro hotel: More than 23,000 euros for accommodation at Pentecost – without breakfast
+Expensive vacation in Italy over Pentecost: More than 23,000 euros for accommodation – without breakfast

 “I was shocked,” says Herbert S. today.de “If I had that much money, I certainly wouldn’t book this apartment.”
 The inexplicably high price apparently even appeared on several booking platforms.
 Incidentally, the more than 23,000 euros for the Pentecost weekend do not include breakfast and open booking.com you have to pay in advance – there is no money back.
 “Some apparently do extreme business over the Pentecost weekend,” says the Viennese angrily.